-Multiple forms of capital are needed to finance circular business models
+Conclusion 1 Multiple forms of capital are needed to finance circular business models

-Need to finance circular business models Bank finance Corporate debt Traditional corporate lending to finance circular businesses with guarantees at corporate level.
+Need to finance circular business me odels Bank finance Corporate debt Traditional corporate lending to finance circular businesses with guarantees at corporate level.
 Lease Can fit pay per use earning models.
 Applicable to clients that are creditworthy and products with predictable residual values in second hand markets.
 Factoring & supply chain Finance Can solve the prefinancing issue of pay per use earning models by selling uncertain future cash flows to a financial institution.
 Structured finance Can be a financing option for large stand alone circular projects Balance sheet reduction through off balance finance Can solve the issue of balance sheet extension.
-Capital Markets Equity finance: Initial Public Offering Valuable sources of finance for mostly larger and mature circular businesses that meet the scale and requirements of the capital markets.
-Debt finance: Green Bonds Foundations and Impact investors Most circular businesses are still at their pilot stage, are not profitable yet or are lacking a track record.
+Capital Markets Equity finance: Initial Public Offering Valuable sources of finance for mostly larger and mature circular businesses that meet the scale Debt finance: Green Bonds and requirements of the capital markets.
+Foundations and Impact Most circular businesses are still at their pilot stage, are not profitable yet or are lacking a track investors record.
 Non-commercial finance can bridge the gap from pilot stage to growth stage as they are less concerned with being fully compensated for the financial risk.
-Venture Capital, Private equity, Family Offices Finance source for the many startup businesses in the circular economy.
-However, their requirement for high growth and relatively fast payback horizons might limit suitability for circular businesses.
+Venture Capital, Private equity, Finance source for the many startup businesses in the circular economy.
+However, their requirement Family Offices for high growth and relatively fast payback horizons might limit suitability for circular businesses.
 Near banks like Google, Apple, Offer new payment facilities and possibly working capital solutions.
-Amazon, etc Crowd funding Peer2Peer lending Finance source for circular businesses that involve the (local) community or those based upon ideas that appeal to the crowd.
-Equity investment
+Amazon, etc Crowd funding Peer2Peer lending Finance source for circular businesses that involve the (local) community or those based upon ideas Equity investment that appeal to the crowd.

-Pay per use earnings models require more emphasis on the timing of cash flows
+Conclusion 2 Pay per use earnings models require more emphasis on the timing of cash flows